 NEW YORK, Jan.
 12, 2015 /PRNewswire/ -- Synopsis

-This report provides detailed market analysis, information and insights into the Romanian construction industry, including:
+The report provides in-depth market analysis, information and insights into the US life insurance segment, including:

-This report provides a comprehensive analysis of the construction industry in Romania.
-It provides:
+This report provides a comprehensive analysis of the life insurance segment in the US:

 Reasons To Buy

 - Make strategic business decisions using in-depth historic and forecast market data related to the US life insurance segment and each category within it.

 - Understand the demand-side dynamics, key market trends and growth opportunities in the US life insurance segment.

 - Assess the competitive dynamics in the life insurance segment.

 - Identify the growth opportunities and market dynamics in key product categories.